Mohammed Salisu Bamba

 Mohammed Salisu Bamba (born September 17, 1975) is a Ghanaian politician and member of the Sixth Parliament of the Fourth Republic of Ghana representing the Ejura-Sekyedumase Constituency in the Ashanti Region on the ticket of the New Patriotic Party.

 Early life and education

 Bamba was born on September 17, 1975.
 He hails from Yendi, a town in the Northern Region of Ghana.
 He attended the University of Ghana and obtained his Bachelor of Arts degree in Psychology.
-He is a Muslim and is married with two children.
+He is a Muslim and is married with four children.

 Politics

 Bamba is a member of the New Patriotic Party (NPP).
 In 2012, he contested for the Ejura-Sekyedumase seat on the ticket of the NPP in the 2012 Ghanaian general elections and won.
 During the elections, he garnered 21,461 votes which represents 49.78% of the total valid votes cast and hence defeated the other contestants.
 However, in 2016, he contested for the seat again and lost in the 2016 Ghanaian general elections, and as a result, he could represent his constituency for the second time.